GetStream/Stream-Example-Nodejs/README.md

 ### Using GitHub to Sign/Log in
 Initially, the app starts with the authentication user mocked, if you want to sign in and out using your GitHub account, you'll need to set up a GitHub app and modify **config/config.js** to use your app's client credentials.

-You will also need to commment out in **app.js**, the middleware that mocks the authentication process like so:
+You will also need to comment out in **app.js**, the middleware that mocks the authentication process like so:

 	// app.use(passport_mock.initialize());
 	app.use(passport.initialize());